Being a Certified Financial Planner™ and personal finance geek, my idea of a good time is testing out new personal finance apps.

-This app lives inside of Facebook messenger.
-All you do is sign up, connect an account and their robot will message you ways you can save.
+All you do is sign up and connect an account, and then their robot will text message you ways you can save.

 For some of these tasks, Trim’s robot assistant will handle the whole transaction, e.g. negotiating your bill or cancelling a subscription.
 The average person saves $30 per bill.

 Also, if you have any outages, Trim can get you a credit.
-Here’s what I saw recently when I popped in Facebook:
+Here’s a message I recently received: